PWRXNDR/PWRXNDR/README.md

 * ✉️  You can contact me at [pwrxndr@gmail.com](mailto:pwrxndr@gmail.com)
 * 🧠  I'm learning Solidity and mastering my Smart Contract Development skills.
 * 🤝  I'm open to collaborating on Machine Learning Projects
-* ⚡  I am founder of the X&R, and I continiously develop online and offline presense of my company, providing Automation, AI-integration and Web Development servises.
+* ⚡  I am founder of the X&R, and I continiously develop online and offline presense of my company, providing Automation, AI-integration and Web Development services.
 [Visit our website!](https://pwrxndr.github.io/xnr_website/)